Up Next

 0.2 Using the code

 I developed this book using Anaconda from Continuum Analytics, which is a free Python distribution that includes all the packages you’ll need to run the code (and lots more).
 I found Anaconda easy to install.
-By default it does a user-level installation, so you don’t need administrative privileges.
+By default it does a user-level installation, not system-level, so you don’t need administrative privileges.
+And it supports both Python 2 and Python 3.
 You can download Anaconda from http://continuum.io/downloads.

 If you don’t want to use Anaconda, you will need the following packages: